Disclosure: We earn commissions on purchases made through our links. This never influences our scores. Editorial policy

 $89.99 ÷ 76 days at 26g/day (1 serving × 26g)

-The cleanest casein on this list - one ingredient, NSF certified, sourced from US dairy farms with no rBGH/rBST.
+Our Top Pick - the cleanest casein on this list (one ingredient, NSF certified, US dairy with no rBGH/rBST) and, after Optimum Nutrition's price jump, also the better value per serving.
 The unflavored powder mixes thicker than flavored alternatives and tastes mildly milky.
 Ideal for buyers who want pre-sleep casein without artificial sweeteners or thickeners.

 Prices checked 2026-04-16.
 Cost shown is per clinically effective daily dose, not per pill.